The Bankrate promise

 1st Time Advantage 5000 and Flex 5000

 Through these programs, you can also receive a “partner match” if you’ve obtained other down payment assistance, such as funds or a grant from an employer, community organization, home builder or local government.
 These programs will match that assistance, up to $2,500, through an additional zero-interest second loan.
+Browse this list of potential partners to see which organizations might be willing to help with your home purchase.

 1st Time Advantage 3% and Flex 3%